Ethnocentrism and monoculturalism

 Are you ethnocentric?

 We are ethnocentric when we use norms from our culture to make generalizations about other peoples' cultures and customs.
 Such generalizations — often made without a conscious awareness that we've used our culture as a universal yardstick — can be way off base and cause us to misjudge other people.
 In the end, thinking ethnocentrically reduces another culture's way of life to a pale version of our own culture.
 Ethnocentrism leads to cultural misinterpretation and distorts communication between human beings of different cultures.
+It can therefore be described as dysfunctional.

 Ethnocentric thinking causes us to make wrong assumptions about other people because . . .

-We wind up making premature judgments.
+We wind up making premature judgments because:

 Simple examples of ethnocentric thinking